naborisk/dotfiles/README.md

 Files from this repo will be symlinked to config files location, so it is required to keep this repo saved locally for the dotfiles to work

 ## Updating dotfiles
-If there are changes, to the files, just pull the changes and new files will work automatically
+If there are changes, to the files, just do a `git pull` and new files will work automatically